A2L5E0X1/debloat-adb/README.md

 ## What does install-apps.sh do?
 This script got moved to debloat-adb.sh ("Install Apps" option).
-It installs some opensource alternatives which you can find on F-Droid and in the [apps repository](https://github.com/A2L5E0X1/apps).
-The script will clone and install the apps on your device.
+It installs some opensource alternatives.
+For reference check [APPS.md](https://github.com/A2L5E0X1/debloat-adb/blob/master/APPS.md).
+The script will fetch and install the apps on your device.
 I will try to keep the apps up-to-date there!
-Note: In future I will deprecate the apps repository and the script will download the apks directly from F-Droid.

 ## I like your Debloat-Scripts!
 How can I support you?
 Well, I don't accept donations right now.
 But it would be nice if you share the repository with others and you fork or mark it.
 I will accept all kind of contributions.
 Thanks for all contributions and support in general!